-The shaw had just purchased four top of the line destroyers from the U.S. He was going to equip them with state of the art guided missiles.
-However, the shaw’s regime crumbled, he was overthrown.
+The shah had just purchased four top of the line destroyers from the U.S. He was going to equip them with state of the art guided missiles.
+However, the shah’s regime crumbled, he was overthrown.
 Dole returned to the U.S.

 He attended a Navy technical training school in Tennessee.
 He ended up being a program coordinator for the school for the next three years until he had completed his 30 years in the service and retired.

 Dole went to work as a civilian almost immediately for the firm that produced the program for the Navy’s new Trident Submarines.
 He worked in the firm’s Memphis, Tenn. office for two years and then he was transferred to Orlando to help them open an office there.

 “One night I got a call from two retired admirals I had worked for.
 They wanted me to take a civil service job leading an analysis program aimed and locating enemy subs,” he said.
 “I took the civilian job as a GS-12.
 I stayed with the program for three years.

 “My final job was working with a Seal Team on a mini submarine that was to be an advanced delivery system for the team,” Dole explained.
 “Their program was called ASDV-1 (Advanced Seal Delivery Vehicle-1).
 Their home base was Pearl City, Hawaii.”

 He officially called it quits in 2001 and moved to Port Charlotte in 2003.
 He has nine children from two marriages.
 His first wife died after 23 years.
 They had five children: Ron, Linda, David, Kim and Michael.